renusree153/DH22/README.md

 # DH22

 ### In order to run this application do the following:
-install all required python dependencies including pandas numpy, flask, and sklearn run pip install pandas to install the packages in the command line
+install all required python dependencies including pandas numpy, flask, and sklearn. run pip install pandas to install the packages in the command line.

+### What to do after python dependencies installation:

+Run the app.py file in your local browser which will prompt you to enter input and get back a diabetes prediction score